john-rodewald/ekg-core/Tutorial.md

 ## Registering and sampling metrics

-Now that you have created a metrics specification, you can use it to annotate a metrics store and start registering and collecting metrics.
+Now that you have created a metrics specification, you can use it to annotate a metric store and start registering and collecting metrics.

 Here is an example program that uses the above specification: